-&lt;sup>(2) Each quarter, the Target Quarterly Measurement under the DMICP is discretionary.
+(4) Each quarter, the Target Quarterly Measurement under the DMICP is discretionary.

+The total amount payable to each executive under the EMICP and the DMICP is based on a percentage of the executive's base salary at the beginning of the quarter.
 The participation percentage for each executive is determined at the beginning of the fiscal year based on the executive's base salary at that time and typically stays at the same level for each quarter of the fiscal year.
 However, the Compensation Committee may change the participation level of an executive each quarter to reflect changes in the performance or responsibilities of the executive or other factors.
-The dollar amount of the target bonus for each executive is based on assumed achievement of all performance metrics under the EMICP (as disclosed in the table above) and payment of 20% as a discretionary award under the DMICP (as disclosed in the table above).
+The dollar amount of the target bonus for each executive is based on assumed achievement of all performance metrics under the EMICP (as disclosed in the tables above) and payment of 20% as a discretionary award under the DMICP (as disclosed in the tables above).
 The aggregate budgeted bonus pool under the various management incentive compensation plans is calculated by multiplying each eligible executive officer's bonus target percentage by the executive's base salary.
-In fiscal 2017, the quarterly payments under the EMICP for our named executive officers were targeted at an aggregate of approximately \$425,962 for all such officers as a group.
-In fiscal 2017, the quarterly payments under the DMICP for our named executive officers were targeted at an aggregate of approximately \$106,490 for all such officers as a group.
+In fiscal 2019, the quarterly payments under the EMICP for our named executive officers were targeted at an aggregate of approximately \$438,598 for all such officers as a group.
+In fiscal 2019, the quarterly payments under the DMICP for our named executive officers were targeted at an aggregate of approximately \$109,650 for all such officers as a group.
 Bonuses under the EMICP are subject to a maximum award of \$2,500,000 per individual per performance period (which can be a fiscal quarter, a fiscal year or a longer period not exceeding five fiscal years); however, all awards to date have been substantially less than such maximum amount.

 The actual awards under the EMICP are based on our actual quarterly financial performance compared to the performance metrics and the actual awards under the DMICP are determined in the discretion of our Compensation Committee and can be significantly higher or lower than the 20% target.
 The actual awards are calculated by multiplying the overall award percentage payout for the quarter by the applicable percentage of the executive's salary at the end of the fiscal quarter that the award relates to.
 Thus, if an executive's salary or participation percentage changes during the year, up or down, this would affect the executive's actual bonus payment during the fiscal year.
-For fiscal 2017, the specific total bonus percentages under both the EMICP and DMICP for each of our named executive officers were as follows: for Mr. Sanghi it was 200% of his salary for the associated quarter; for Mr. Moorthy it was 80% of his salary; for Mr. Little it was 46% of his salary; for Mr. Drehobl it was 45% of his salary; and for Mr. Bjornholt it was 32% of his salary.
-These bonus percentages did not change from the percentages used for fiscal 2016 except that Mr. Moorthy's target bonus percentage was increased from 61% of his salary effective April 1, 2016 in connection with his promotion to President of Microchip.
+For fiscal 2019, the specific total bonus percentages under both the EMICP and DMICP for each of our named executive officers were as follows: for Mr. Sanghi it was 200% of his salary; for the associated quarter; for Mr. Moorthy it was 80% of his salary; for Mr. Little it was 46% of his salary; for Mr. Drehobl it was 45% of his salary; and for Mr. Bjornholt it was 32% of his salary.
+These bonus percentages did not change from the percentages used for fiscal 2018.